 Researchers used genetics to express the light-activated ion channels on neurons within the brain.
 When light hits these ion channels, they open and ions enter the cells and cause them to fire.

 In order to get the ion channels expressed within the brain, a genetically modified virus was made.
 This virus, when injected into an area of the brain, is able to recombine its DNA with the DNA of the host cells.
 Once recombined, all of the cell dynamics and machinery necessary to express the ion channel gene is available, and the cell will begin expressing the channels on its cell membrane.

 Different types of brain cells express a slightly different group of genes, which is how they differentiate from each other.
 Most genes have a promoter region and if this is active in the cell then it will cause the gene to be expressed.
 By using the promoter specific to a certain type of cell within your transgenic virus, it is possible to express the light sensitive ion channels in just those cells.

 Optogenetics gives neuroscientists an unprecedented level of control in neurons.

 - Illuminating only certain regions of the brain enables manipulation to be targeted to a specific space (with lasers, this region can be minuscule).

-- Using pulses of light allows the modulation to be targeted to specific times.
+- Using pulses of light allows the modulation to be targeted to specific times, giving high temporal resolution.

 - Limiting the genetic modification to specific cell types makes it possible to study functions associated with only those cells.

-In the 13 years since Karl Deisseroth and his team described how to carry out optogenetics, the technique has been used to study brain many areas of brain function.
-Recent examples include:
+In the 13 years since Karl Deisseroth and his team described how to carry out optogenetics, the technique has been used to study brain many areas of brain function, examples include:

 - Next-generation optogenetic molecules control single neurons